 Are the side effects in children different from those in adults?

-Most important, children ages 5 to 11 are at least as likely to be infected as adults and spread COVID-19 to others, including in the household and at school.Back to top
+Most importantly, children ages 5 through 11 are at least as likely to be infected as adults and spread COVID-19 to others, including in the household and at school.Back to top

 Research has shown that there is a greater risk of heart problems from being infected with COVID-19 than from being vaccinated.

 The group that is most likely to develop myocarditis or pericarditis after getting the COVID-19 vaccine is young men aged 12 to 39.
 These side effects have only occurred in people who received the Pfizer-BioNTech vaccine or Moderna vaccine.
 They usually showed up after the second dose and within a week of vaccination.
 However, the risk of myocarditis after vaccination is very low.Back to top

 Should a child who has already had the COVID-19 infection take the vaccine?

 Yes, it’s recommended that children who have been infected with COVID-19 should still get vaccinated.
 The vaccine is safe and effective for this group, and vaccination after infection increases protection against future infection and severe disease.